tterb/tterb.github.io/_posts/2017-05-12-urban-dictionary-therapy.md

 ***Note:*** To my knowledge, Python3 is also included in the new *Bash on Windows* linux-subsystem for Windows 10.

-Furthermore, you can also make the program executable from anywhere in your file-system with the command `./UDTherapy.py` by adding the program directory to your *PATH* and by modifying the program permissions using the command:
+Furthermore, you can also make the program executable from anywhere in your file&ndash;system with the command `./UDTherapy.py` by adding the program directory to your *PATH* and by modifying the program permissions using the command:
 ```shell
   $ chmod +x UDTherapy.py
 ```